Michael Graham Satow

-Michael Graham Satow OBE, or simply Mike Satow was an engineer who was a key person in railway heritage in India and the United Kingdom.
-Among other achievements he was pivotal in the establishment of the National Rail Museum, New Delhi, India and creation of a replica of Locomotion No. 1.
+Michael Graham Satow OBE, or simply Mike Satow was an engineer and key figure in railway heritage in India and the United Kingdom.
+He was pivotal in the establishment of the National Rail Museum, New Delhi, India and creation of a replica of Locomotion No. 1.

 Life

 Satow was born on 15 June 1916.
-Educated at Stowe School, he was to damage his hip in a rugby sports accident spending nine months in hospital when he learned shorthand and typing.
-Having become behind with his education compared to his peers he elected to take a position with a company manufacturing and erecting heavy equipment, thus following his father into engineering.
+Educated at Stowe School, he suffered a hip injury playing rugby and spent nine months in a hospital where he learned shorthand and typing.
+Falling behind in his education, he took a position with a heavy equipment company.

-Satow became an engineer and general manager for Imperial Chemical Industries (ICI), and a member of the team who built the Wilton Nylon plant on Teesside in 1947.
+Satow became an engineer and general manager for Imperial Chemical Industries (ICI), and was a member of the team who built the Wilton Nylon plant on Teesside in 1947.
+His father also worked in engineering.

 Satow was assigned by ICI to India in 1956, his family joining him there later.
 Satow said "The first railway that I can ever recall turning me on was the Matheran Railway".
-He was to go on to develop a passion on the subject of Steam locomotives constructed in the United Kingdom and exported to India.
+He developed a passion for steam locomotives constructed in the United Kingdom and exported to India.

 In 1963 he organised for Baguley locomotive works No. 2007 to be recovered from a water pumping station at Barrackpore, India and restored at an ICI subsidiary.
 He was later to recover that locomotive in 1971 as well as Baldwin Class 10-12-D No. 778 to the Leighton Buzzard Light Railway heritage operation where he was the first president.